patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/button/button.md

 section: components
 ---

-**Buttons** communicate and trigger actions a user can take in an application or website.
+**Buttons** communicate and trigger actions a user can take in an application or website and take the form of a box area or text that can be clicked or tapped

 A button refers to a box area or text that can be clicked or tapped.